elixirschool/elixirschool/en/lessons/libraries/benchee.md

 The available options are the following (also documented in [hexdocs](https://hexdocs.pm/benchee/Benchee.Configuration.html#init/1)).

 * **warmup** - the time in seconds for which a benchmarking scenario should be run without measuring times before real measurements start.
-This simulates a "warm" running system.
+This parameter simulates a "warm" running system.
 Defaults to 2.
-* **time** - the time in seconds for how long each individual benchmarking scenario should be run and measured.
+* **time** - the time in seconds for how long each benchmarking scenario should be run and measured.
 Defaults to 5.
 * **inputs** - a map with strings representing the input name as the keys and the actual input as the values.
 Defaults to `nil`.
 We'll cover this in detail in the next section.
 * **parallel** - the number of processes to use to benchmark your functions.
-So, if you set `parallel: 4`, then 4 processes will be spawned that all execute the same function for the given `time`.
-When these finish, then 4 new processes will be spawned for the next function.
+So, if you set `parallel: 4`, then 4 processes are spawned that all execute the same function for the given `time`.
+When these finish, then 4 new processes are spawned for the next function.
 This gives you more data in the same time, but also puts a load on the system interfering with benchmark results.
 This can be useful to simulate a system under load which is sometimes helpful, but should be used with some caution as this can affect results in unpredictable ways.
 Defaults to 1 (which means no parallel execution).
 * **formatters** - a list of formatter functions you'd like to run to output the benchmarking results of the suite when using `Benchee.run/2`.
 Functions need to accept one argument (which is the benchmarking suite with all data) and then use that to produce output.
 Defaults to the builtin console formatter calling `Benchee.Formatters.Console.output/1`.
 We'll cover this more in a later section.
 * **print** - a map or keyword list with the following options as atoms for the keys and values of either `true` or `false`.
-This lets us control if the output identified by the atom will be printed during the standard benchmarking process.
+This lets us control if the output identified by the atom is printed during the standard benchmarking process.
 All options are enabled by default (true).
 Options are:
   * **benchmarking** - print when Benchee starts benchmarking a new job.
   * **configuration** - a summary of configured benchmarking options including estimated total run time is printed before benchmarking starts.
   * **fast_warning** - warnings are displayed if functions are executed too fast, potentially leading to inaccurate measures.
 * **console** - a map or keyword list with the following options as atoms for the keys and variable values.
 The available values are listed under each option:
   * **comparison** - if the comparison of the different benchmarking jobs (x times slower than) is shown.
 Defaults to `true`, but can also be set to `false`.
   * **unit_scaling** - the strategy for choosing a unit for durations and counts.
 When scaling a value, Benchee finds the "best fit" unit (the largest unit for which the result is at least 1).
 For example, `1_200_000` scales to 1.2 M, while `800_000` scales to 800 K. The unit scaling strategy determines how Benchee chooses the best fit unit for an entire list of values, when the individual values in the list may have different best fit units.
 There are four strategies, all given as atoms, defaulting to `:best`:
-    * **best** - the most frequent best fit unit will be used.
-A tie will result in the larger unit being selected.
+    * **best** - the most frequent best fit unit is used.
+A tie results in the larger unit being selected.
-    * **largest** - the largest best fit unit will be used
+    * **largest** - the largest best fit unit is used
-    * **smallest** - the smallest best fit unit will be used
+    * **smallest** - the smallest best fit unit is used
-    * **none** - no unit scaling will occur.
-Durations will be displayed in microseconds, and ips counts will be displayed without units.
+    * **none** - no unit scaling occurs.
+Durations is displayed in microseconds, and ips counts is displayed without units.

 ## Inputs

-It's very important to benchmark your functions with data that reflects what that function might actually operate on in the real world.
-Frequently a function can behave very differently on small sets of data versus large sets of data!
+It's important to benchmark your functions with data that reflects what that function might actually operate on in the real world.
+Frequently a function can behave differently on small sets of data versus large sets of data!
 This is where Benchee's `inputs` configuration option comes in.
 This allows you to test the same function but with as many different inputs as you like, and then you can see the results of the benchmark with each of those functions.

 So, let's look at our original example again: